clcomeon/MACOSXInstaller/README.md

 ## You need Install macOS High Sierra Beta.app (From Mac App Store)

-## Credit Apple, Clover Team, all HMF tester :arcade33, rouletabosse, Ultimalvin, ricoc90,  cyberdevs, chris1111.
+## Credit Apple, jamf Nation, Clover Team, all HMF tester :arcade33, rouletabosse, Ultimalvin, ricoc90,  cyberdevs, chris1111.

 ### You must use this program only in MacOS Sierra 10.12 for the first part of this program.
 ### To deploy MacOS Sierra on a Volumes, have to do it in macOS Sierra